MGavranovic/The-Wild-Oasis-Course-Project/README.md

 Main project from Udemy React Course by Jonas Schmedtmann

-Built with Reqct Query an Supabase.
+Built with React Query an Supabase.